In the National 5 Course, materials could be classed in one of two ways :-

 As can be seen above, all Electrons within an atom exist within discrete energy levels (sometimes called "shells") which can hold a set number of Electrons.

-For light atoms (up to 20Ca) the innermost shell can hold 2 Electrons, whereas the other shells can hold 8 electrons.
+The innermost shell can hold 2 Electrons, whereas the other shells can hold 8 electrons.

 Whether or not an atom is a conductor or an insulator depends on the number of electrons in the outermost shell:-